shuaimu/homepage/_site/teaching/ds/20fa/notes/overview.md

 * modular functionality (authentication service)

 ## Downside
-* A distributed system is a system in which I can’t do my work because some computer that I’ve never even heard of has failed.” -- Leslie Lamport
+* "A distributed system is one in which the failure of a computer you didn't even know existed can render your own computer unusable." -- Leslie Lamport

 ## Main challenges/topics in distributed systems